NodeBE4/opinion/_posts/2022-03-28-EnclavedMicrostate.md

 ----- __297.4__ -----2022-04-04 14:08:58+08:00:

 I wonder if it'll go the other way – if they sort of recognise that the whole separation of identities thing is a bit of a relic of the days of Activ8, and that enough of the small players don't bother with it that the big dogs like Holo and Niji can drop the act too.

+----- __297.5__ -----2022-04-04 21:06:56+08:00:

+Sure, you *actually* can't, but you can *think* you can't.
+What's changed isn't that the word has become damaging, it's that those who hadn't previously *recognised* it as damaging now have.